KorbenD3P0/FD_Terminal_Game/README.txt

 Based on the "Final Destination" film, book and comic series

-Developed with love by: [KorbenD3P0] people associated with the IP officially, this was just a hobby project made to be informative for people interested in the lesser known, wider "FDU"
+Developed with love by: [KorbenD3P0]
+To people associated with the IP officially: I hope this is okay; this was just a hobby project made to be informative for people interested in the lesser known, wider "FDU"

 This game would not have been possible without TheInnsersect (Hi, Mom!)